fastestimator/ARC/README.md

 ```
 fastestimator train train_arc.py
 ```
+This command will train ARC and stored the model in model/checkpoint

 ## Testing the ARC
 The testing scripts used in experiments are stored in `test` folder, to run any particular experiment, simply go to the corresponding folder.